waterjimm/deep_reinforcement_learning_nanodegree/project2/README.md

 In the "Take Random Actions in the Environment" code cell of the notebook, you'll learn how to design and observe an agent that always selects random actions at each timestep.

+### DRL Model
+#### Model Summary
-In the "DNQ learning" code cell, a DRL agent is provided and trained to perform much better than the random action.
+In the "DQN learning" code cell, a DRL agent is provided and trained to perform much better than the random action.
 It is able to reach the goal (on average 15+ over 100 consecutive episodes).

+The double DQN implemented contains two neural networks: target and local to make the training more stable and reliable.
+It utilizes pytorch to build the neural networks with 3 linear layers and Relu transformations.
+It is fast to train the neural network even witho only CPU (< 1hour).

+#### Training Method
+Experience replay is used to train the local neural network to draw samples from history logs and reduce the correlation of consecutive samples.
+A fixed sized buffer is used to keep the recent experience.

+#### Interesting findings
+Learning rate is important.
+When its value is too large, the agent performance would not be very good since the network would easily get stuck in local optimal weights.
+The episode number of the training step doesn't need to be too large since the average rewards would decrease due to "catastrophic forgetting" of too long training.